vcuello/INFM600-Cuello-Wells/README.md

 ## Joined Dataset
 - Created a sheet with all possible permutations of the variables: State Identifier,  Q21a (possible answers: 1, 2, 3, 8 and 9) and useEReadingDevices (possible values: TRUE, FALSE)
 - Created a Key variable to match the Key values for each dataset.
-- Created variables  PercentageTypology and PercentageEreading using the COUNTIF function in excel to count each Key value and divided by the total number of answer per state, creating a new calculated variable representing the percentage of people in that state with each answer combination (from 0 to 1).
+- Created variables  PercentageTypology and PercentageEreading using the COUNTIF function in Excel to count each Key value and divided by the total number of answer per state, creating a new calculated variable representing the percentage of people in that state with each answer combination (from 0 to 1).
 - Notice Alaska, Hawaii and Wyoming were not survey in the *2014 E-Reading and Gadgets*  were we got a division by zero error, those state were removed for the purpose of this study and for final analysis we used the cleansed sheet of the joined dataset.

 #Dataset Graphic Representation

 By using  *Bing Maps*   in  *Excel*   we filtered the cleansed sheet of the joined data for the percentages for answer 1 for Q21a (People that have visit a public library in the past 12 months) and TRUE for use E-Reading devices by state.
-The percentages were scaled to 0 to a 100 and finally the map uses the pie chart display to make a comparison of percentages.
+The percentages were scaled to 0 to  100 and finally the map uses the pie chart display to make a comparison of percentages.
 Notice that to be able to visualize the map the user needs to be connected to the internet and have a Microsoft account.
-The user will also need to be able to zoom in and out of the map to find the best resizing format to see the whole United States regions.
+The user will also need to be able to zoom in and out of the map to find the best resizing format to see the whole United States Of America regions.
 From the graphic representation the most noticeable feature is that the percentage of people visiting public libraries in the last 12 month is always greater or equal to those using E-Reading devices making noticeable the relevance of public libraries in all states as of 2013-2014.
 A tendency analysis will need to be made to see if E-Reading devices will overtake libraries  in the future.

 #File